riasc/build-a-portfolio/README.md

 * [`./Hometown 2`](./Hometown 2) implements the second part of the "Building the Home Town App" with the goal to pick a set of breakpoints and using one of the [flexbox patterns](#flexbox) so that it works across different devices.
 At `600px` the first breakpoint is applied where the scores and the weather are arranged next to each other.
 Furthermore, the hamburger icon dissapears with the navigation bar appearing and the font-size of the header title is increased.
 In that regard, until `600px` the offcanvas flexbox pattern was implemented with the hamburger icon that lets one to display the navigation bar if required.
 Finally, the mostly fluid pattern is used at `800px`, limiting the container to `800px` and displaying margins around this container for devices with a greater width.
 Demo can be found [here](https://htmlpreview.github.io/?https://github.com/riasc/build-a-portfolio/blob/master/Hometown%202/index.html)

-* [`./Hometown 3`](./Hometown 3) implements the final part of the "Building the Home Town App" with the goal of updating the sports table, with the favorite team, break up the text if possible, include minor breakpoints and change the text so that it fits more naturally.
+* [`./Hometown 3`](./Hometown 3) implements the final part of the "Building the Home Town App" with the goal of updating the sports table with the favorite team, breaking up the text if necessary, including minor breakpoints and include responsive images.
 The score table was updated with the last results of the football team from cologne.
 Setting `font-size: 14px; line-height: 1.2em;` in the content class applied the increased font-size for all the text on the page and improved its readability.
 Furthermore, minor breakpoints were applied to the weather section `(font-weight: bold; font-size: 5em;)`.
+Weather icons were replaced by responsive ones.
 Demo can be found [here](https://htmlpreview.github.io/?https://github.com/riasc/build-a-portfolio/blob/master/Hometown%203/index.html)

 ## Responsive Tables
 Tables can force horizontal scrolling when the viewport is overflowed.
 There are several